toastsandwich/keyLogger-Tool/README.md

 6. congratulations !!.
 Your keylogger has started and now you will recieve the mails.

 # Terms and Conditions
-When you clone this repo or download this repo , I will not be reponsible if you this for illegal purposes.
+When you clone this repo or download this repo , I will not be reponsible if you use this for any legal or illegal use.
-Uploading this code in someones personal computer is a criminal offence.